some-ip-com/open-someip-spec/src/someip-sd.rst

 Each client shall respond to a SOME/IP-SD Offer Service entry from the server with a SOME/IP-SD Subscribe Eventgroup entry as long as the client is still interested in receiving the notifications/events of this eventgroup.

-If the client is able to reliably detect the reboot of the server using the SOME/IP-SD messages reboot flag, the client shall only answer Offer Service messages after the server reboots, if configured to do so.
+If the client is able to reliably detect the reboot of the server using the SOME/IP-SD messages reboot flag, the client shall only answer Offer Service messages after the server reboots, if configured to do so (TTL set to maximum value).
 The client shall make sure that this works reliable even when the SOME/IP-SD messages of the server are lost.

+.. feat_req:: 🎯
+    :id: feat_req_someipsd_1168
+    :reqtype: Requirement
+    :security: NO
+    :safety: QM
+    :satisfies:
+    :status: valid
+    :collapse: True

+If the client subscribes to two or more eventgroups including one or more identical events or fields, the server shall not send duplicated events or notification events for the field.
+This does mean regular events and not initial events.

+See :need:`feat_req_someipsd_1166` and :need:`feat_req_someipsd_1167`.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_632